-Christian Döhring, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Christian Döhring, a farmer, his wife Elisabeth, and children (Johann [Thomas], age 16; Anna [Margaretha], age 10; Heinrich, age 8; Marianna, age 5) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 However, the Movement Table of the 1798 census records that, in 1769, widow Elisabeth Döhring and her children moved from Ober-Monjou to Schönchen.